bootdotdev/blog/content/education/do-i-really-need-to-learn-x.md

 Who do *you* think the employer will choose?

-## The necessity vs. curiosity dilemma
+## The necessity vs curiosity dilemma

 Now, I'm not saying you should learn every design pattern, language or tool that comes onto the scene.
 What you need is a balance between **necessity** and **curiosity**.